 We bill ourselves as “The Friendliest Ride In The East.”

 What do you think of when you go for a ride?
 What do you think of when looking for a tour?

 We think it’s more than just going from point A to point B. We think it’s about scenic, well-marked routes through quaint New England towns, farms and forests, lakes, and rivers.
 We think it’s also about smelling the flowers, lingering at lunch, eating ice cream, making new friends, taking a plunge into a pond, buying fruit from a farm, watching a sunset, pedaling at your own pace, climbing a mountain if you want, recharging, rekindling and chasing a dream.

 A good poster will cause people walking by to stop and move close and find out more.
 So a good poster must first get their attention.
 All posters should use vertical orientation

-The message we want to convey is friendly and sociable
+The message we want to convey is friendly, fun, and sociable.

 Text that must be include